 - Can the amount of spousal support be modified after the divorce judgment is final?

 These and many more questions are answered in a free book provided by our law firm.
 The book, The Divorce Book: What Every Michigan Married Man or Woman Needs to Know…and 5 Things That Can Sink Your Divorce Case, has been specifically written to answer questions regarding your rights and the legal process.
-No matter your situation, we encourage you to contact our office.
-We will mail you a copy of Mr. Barberi’s book free of charge, and you can schedule a consultation at our office, if you feel that would be helpful.
+No matter your situation, we encourage you to contact our legal team at one of our offices.
+We will mail you a copy of Mr. Barberi’s book free of charge, and if you desire you can also schedule a consultation at one of our offices.

 Learning More About Spousal Support

 Two important questions about spousal support in Michigan include the following:

 Rehabilitative alimony is designed to help the less financially independent party stabilize his or her finances.
 Often, this money is used for vocational training or the pursuit of an educational degree.
 This type of support is often referred to as “transitional,” as it is temporary in nature.